MoleMan1024/audiowagon/docs/index.markdown

 I advise all beta testers to keep logging to USB *activated* in the settings at all times.
 If possible provide all of the following info to me at my email (or you can use [GitHub](https://github.com/MoleMan1024/audiowagon/issues)):

 - What happened?
-Describe all steps that you did exactly
+Describe ALL steps that you did EXACTLY.
+Please mention even minor details (e.g. did you leave/enter the car before you saw the issue occur?)
 - What did you expect to happen?
 - At what date/time did the issue happen? (so I can align with the timestamps in the log files)
-- Which version of AudioWagon were you using? (see Settings)
+- Which version of AudioWagon were you using? (version number can be found in the settings screen)
 - Which version is your car's software? (e.g. P2124 on a Polestar2)
 - Log files are being created continously on your USB drive (if this is enabled in the settings).
 Please attach these logfiles from around the date/time when this happened (also provide previous logfile).
 They have filenames like `aw_logs_<num>/audiowagon_<date_and_time>.log`.

 ### How to contribute?